Ex-soldier accused of prison escape ‘pencil rolled’ from under truck, court told

 On September 6, Khalife had been to Richmond and went to Mountain Warehouse, and the next day he was pictured in an M&S and Sainsbury’s, the court heard.

+The former soldier “looked tired” and had a notepad with phone numbers in it, the woman said.

+Khalife spent a number of minutes on the phone and “seemed like he was talking to friends and trying to organise a lift”, the court was told.

-Khalife “congratulated” the police officer who pulled him from his bike on the towpath, the jury heard previously.
+Having been captured by police, Khalife “congratulated” the officer who pulled him from his bike on the towpath, the jury heard previously.

+He also asked “how long police had been on him”, and said Wandsworth prison was “a joke”, his trial was told.

 His absence was discovered during a headcount and then all movement in the prison was suspended, the court heard.